Ste40/Promotheus/README.md

 # SteBora: a bioinformatic pipeline for the analysis of bacteria transcriptomics data deposited on NCBI databases

 ### Description
-SteBora is a bioinformatic pipeline for the analysis of bacterial RNA-Seq and Microarray data deposited on Sequence Read Archive (SRA) and Gene Expression Omnibus (GEO) datasets.
+XXXX is a bioinformatic pipeline for the analysis of bacterial RNA-Seq and Microarray data stored on Sequence Read Archive (SRA) and Gene Expression Omnibus (GEO) datasets.
-The pipeline implements an automated workflow for differential gene expression analysis of transcriptomics datasets of a given bacteria strain.
+The pipeline implements an automated workflow for differential gene expression analysis of transcriptomics datasets for a given bacteria strain.

 This project was designed to support promoter selection for synthetic circuits engineering.
 To learn more about it, read the manuscript at XXX.

-### Pipeline overview
+### Pipeline Overview

-QUI CI VA LA MAPPA
+The analysis workflow is composed of several analysis steps.
+All the analysis and external tools are orchestrated by R scripts.

 ## Installation and usage

 Una volta installato docker sul proprio PC, e' necessario fare un pull dell'immagine, ad esempio: